 You can use Beats to collect the data of an Elastic Compute Service (ECS) instance.
-The data includes logs, network data, and server metrics.
+The data includes logs, network data, and metrics.
 Beats then sends the data to Alibaba Cloud Elasticsearch or Logstash for further processing, such as monitoring and analytics.
-This topic describes how to use Filebeat to collect the logs of an ECS instance.
+This topic describes how to use a Filebeat shipper to collect the logs of an ECS instance.

 - An Alibaba Cloud Elasticsearch or Logstash cluster is created.